matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 	- 192 bit key at 12 rounds
 	- 256 bit key at 14 rounds
 	(Cannot swap these)
+	Why have multiple options when 256 is the most secure?
+Why do overkill?
+Some may opt for lower levels of security in order to increase performance.
 ![[Pasted image 20250917143411.png]]

+**Advantages**: